Access Paths for Efficient Ordering with Large Language Models: Introduction

-In this work, we focus on one specific LLM operator: \textbf{LLM ORDER BY}, commonly used for sorting or ranking.
-Sorting is a fundamental operation in data processing and underpins a wide range of analytical and decision-making tasks.
-Within the context of LLMs, \textbf{ORDER BY} enables ranking items based on semantic signals, user preferences, or task-specific criteria that are difficult to capture with traditional methods.
-For example, in information retrieval, it is common to use LLMs to re-rank retrieved documents or passages based on the user's question or preferences~\citet{zhu2023large}.
+In this work, we focus on the implementation of one specific LLM/AI semantic operator: \texttt{LLM ORDER BY}, commonly used for sorting or ranking.
+Sorting is a fundamental operation in data processing and underpins a wide range of analytical and decision-making tasks. \texttt{LLM ORDER BY} enables ranking items based on semantic signals, user preferences, or task-specific criteria that are difficult to capture with traditional methods.
+For example, in information retrieval, it is common to use LLMs to re-rank retrieved documents or passages based on the user's question or preferences~\cite{zhu2023large}.
 In the context of relational data processing, LLMs can be leveraged to rank selected rows based on attributes that are not explicitly stored in the relational table, such as inferred sentiment or other factual information~\cite{zhou2024serving, zhao2024hybrid}.
+Let's consider the following two concrete examples:

+\begin{example} A User provides a query and, after an initial index filter (e.g., BM25~\cite{robertson2009probabilistic}) on a large documents corpus, the user invokes the \texttt{LLM ORDER BY} operator to re-rank the retrieved subset.
+This approach allows the LLM to generate high quality ordered result based on a nuanced semantic understanding of the user's query and preferences. \end{example}

+\begin{example} A company wants to rank customer feedback based on specific criteria, such as product dissatisfactory or satisfactory level, and to improve its product based on the feedback.
+Because "dissatisfactory" or "satisfactory" is a subjective attribute, the data analyst can invoke the \texttt{LLM ORDER BY} operator to rank the customer feedback based on this specific criteria, requiring the LLM to highlight the subtle and nuanced levels of customer sentiment.
+This capability enables the company to directly address the most critical product pain points or capitalize on successful features. \end{example}